 And yet, the wilderness is the place of Revelation where God chooses to give the revelation of Himself and His Kingdom; and there, too, He presents His gift to them of His Word – His Torah, or the teachings of how to live in His Kingdom.

-Now, the Israelites have been set free but we learn that the transition and transformation from an oppressed and enslaved people to a holy, kingdom of priests serving a loving God is not instantaneous, nor is it smooth – there is a lot of murmuring and complaining!
+Now, the Israelites have been set free but we learn that the transition and transformation from an oppressed and enslaved people to a holy, kingdom of priests serving a loving God is not instantaneous, nor is it smooth.
+There is much murmuring and complaining!
 However, with God’s help, it is sure and progressive, which is a great encouragement to each of us on our own spiritual journey.

-The two major themes found in Exodus: REDEMPTION and REVELATION.
+Two major themes found in Exodus: Redemption and Revelation.

 By His great salvation and redemption of the Israelites out of Egypt, God proved He was the Master of the world and could accomplish anything, even outside HIs own established, natural order.
 The people of Israel were too weak and helpless to stand up and fight for themselves.
 Pharaoh, in similar manner to the great Caesars and dictatorial rulers throughout history, exalted himself as a god.
 To stand against the pride and arrogance of Pharaoh, God chose Moses, who is described as “…the most humble man who ever lived.”

-The important element God was providing HIs people with at Sinai was VISION.
+The important element God provided us, His people, with at Sinai was VISION.

 A vision of Himself – not as a hard, unforgiving judge but as a faithful, loving Father.

-A vision for themselves – not as slaves, bound, helpless, worthless, but as beloved children, holy partners with God in His Kingdom.
+A vision for themselves – not as slaves, bound, helpless, worthless, but as beloved children, holy partners with Him in His Kingdom.